Vice President for Finance and Treasurer

 All purchase contracts, vendor agreements, and transactions for the purchase of goods and services must receive approval for both contract signature and payment approval.
 The Transaction Authority Policy and annual certification process record the delegation of authority to specific department heads and office heads.
 These individuals only are authorized to commit University resources and approve payments up to a specified threshold.
-The Purchasing Department is authorized to execute contracts and place orders for goods and services, subject to the receipt of an approved purchase requisition from the initiating department.
-The Purchasing Department has delegated authority to the departments to work directly with suppliers when the transaction dollar value is less than $5,000.
+Procurement Services is authorized to execute contracts and place orders for goods and services, subject to the receipt of an approved purchase requisition from the initiating department.
+Procurement Services has delegated authority to the departments to work directly with suppliers when the transaction dollar value is less than $10,000.

 According to New Jersey law, individuals who do not have delegated authority and enter into an unauthorized agreement may be held personally liable and responsible for the cost of the goods or services purchased.

 Please coordinate with other University departments for the purchase of goods and services:

 - Office of the General Counsel - Review of service agreements, supplier contracts, purchase transactions (of any value), contract claims, and disputes.

 - Office of Risk Management - Review of insurance certificates and issues regarding insurance coverage.

 - Facilities Procurement Office - Contracts for goods and services that are used primarily by the Facilities Department.

 - Office of Research and Project Administration - Federal grants and reporting requirements related to property or small business/small disadvantaged business/woman-owned business subcontracting plans.